-Electrochromic materials are materials that change color upon an application of a voltage or current.
+Electrochromic polymers are materials that change color upon an application of a voltage or current.
 In the Reynolds group, the materials are specifically conjugated polymers that switch from a colored film when in their charge-neutral state, to a colorless film when oxidized.
-What sets these materials apart from other families of electrochromic materials are the broad range of vibrant colors, as well as switching times on the order of seconds or less, and contrasts over 60% for most of our colors, all within an approximately 1 V window.
+What sets these materials apart from other families of electrochromic materials are their broad range of vibrant colors, as well as switching times on the order of seconds or less, and contrasts over 60% for most of our colors, all within an approximately 1 V window.
 Potential applications range from color-changing lenses and windows, to signage and displays, from aesthetic designs to smart heat management.

 Lower left: a segmented reflective device1 and an airbrush sprayed butterfly2

 Right: an electrochromic window integrated with solar panels

 In our group, a family of dioxythiophene-based electrochromic polymers have been synthesized that span the visible color palette in the neutral state, and switch to a colorless state when oxidized, with some examples shown above.
 This has been made possible through developing an understanding of the structure-property relationships that affect the color of the polymer.3,4,5Some strategies include fine-tuning the distribution of electron-poor and electron-rich units along the polymer backbone, or tuning the effective conjugation length by varying the steric bulk of the side chains.
 Using a small subset of building blocks, we are able to synthesize all polymers through direct-arylation polymerization, a route that has allowed our polymers to be scaled up to hundreds of grams.
 These materials are soluble in a range of non-chlorinated and environmentally friendly solvents, even in water with attachment of the proper side chains6,7allowing them to be solution-processed using various roll-to-roll processable techniques. .